California Native Plant

 Why Native Plants Matter In creating a native plant landscape, gardeners become part of a collective effort to preserve birds and the insects they need to survive.
 Audubon.

 Why Garden with Native Plants You can enjoy many benefits while bringing the beauty of California into your garden by using water-wise native plants.
-California DWR.
+Cassandra Musto, CA DWR.

 Habitat Value of Our Gardens Native plant gardens may help save birds, butterflies, bees, toads, frogs and other beneficial creatures, that have lost habitat due to development by providing foraging opportunities.
-Nancy Bauer.
+Nancy Bauer, CNPS.

 Creating Habitat and Restoring Ecosystems in Your Garden